 So what's the secret to taking good pictures in the wilds of India?
 Here are a few tips to keep in mind for beginners starting out on the tortuous route of Nature Photography.
 I assume in this article that you already have appropriate photographic equipment available.
 If you do not, and are considering buying equipment, remember to read the excellent reviews on photo.net

 Look for interesting combinations of: color, light (and shadow) and texture.
 The best light is usually morning light (warmer, yellow), late afternoon, or evening light (warmer, a hint of red to full red).
 Mid-day light can make shadows and bright contrast that are difficult for the film to handle.
 In India, due to high levels of dust, smoke and water vapour in the atmosphere, beautiful light is seen rarely; the rainy season is your best bet.
-If landscape photography is you passion, learning to the see the light is the single most important talent you need to develop.
-In India, that also means that you need to make the most of every oppurtunity available.
+If landscape photography is your passion, learning to see the light is the single most important talent you need to develop.
+In India, that also means that you need to make the most of every opportunity available.

 Get up close to the flower or bark of a tree; maybe only inches away.
 Look up, look down.
 One great rule is to look behind you; sometimes the best photo is the one you just walked by but saw from the wrong side.
 Freeze the motion of a waterfall with a fast shutter speed, or blur it with a slow one.